The Xometry app works best with JavaScript enabled!

 CO2 laser cutting typically delivers a 600-µm cutter beam width.
 These lasers are capable of much higher device power than fiber lasers, though modern fiber lasers are gaining ground in that regard.
 CO2 lasers are better suited to lower-precision cuts on thicker parts.
 The CAPEX cost of equipment is considerably lower than for fiber laser machines, but OPEX costs are higher per length of cut.
 For more information, see our guide on Types of Laser Cutters.

-What Are the Expected Outcomes of Using a Laser for Cutting Stainless Steel?
+The Expected Outcomes of Using a Laser for Cutting Stainless Steel

 Laser cutting of stainless steel can be precise and leave clean edges with little or no heat damage when all settings are optimized.
 To make this possible, though, a gas-assist setup must keep the laser’s path free of debris.
 The process is not foolproof; certain faults are common and can be corrected once they’re recognized.
 These are listed below: